Jieyab89/OSINT-Cheat-sheet/README.md

 - [People Searcher](https://www.peoplesearcher.com/optOut/name/landing) Request for remove your data from this site
 - [People Smart](https://www.peoplesmart.com/app/optout/search) Request for remove your data from this site
 - [People Trace UK](https://www.peopletraceuk.com/RequestRecordRemoval.asp) Request for remove your data from this site
-- [People’s Check](https://www.peoplescheck.com/optout/) Request for remove your data from this site
+- [People's Check](https://www.peoplescheck.com/optout/) Request for remove your data from this site
 - [People Whiz](https://www.peoplewhiz.com/remove-my-info) Request for remove your data from this site
 - [Phonebook BT](https://www.productsandservices.bt.com/consumer/edw/privacypolicy/copyform/bt/#/) Request for remove your data from this site
 - [Pub360](https://pub360.com/ng/control/privacy) Request for remove your data from this site